-The Green Paper seeks views on four key questions and outlines the Government’s current plans for discussion:
+The Green Paper seeks views on 4 key questions and outlines the government’s current plans for discussion:

 1. In which public service areas could government create new opportunities for civil society organisations to deliver?

-- Setting proportions of specific services that should be delivered by independent organisations; and
+- Setting proportions of specific services that should be delivered by independent organisations

 2. How could government make existing public service markets more accessible to civil society organisations?